mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

 Chapter seven concludes the thesis with a final discussion on the significance of my findings in line with other research and discusses the limitations of this research and identifies areas for future work.

-### Overall key messages & contribution to Knowledge

-This research is valid in the following ways:

-- generative nature of research.
-It has created teaching resources
-- the detail of game making pedagogy, suitable for other researcher and Teachers
-- tools are novel - media practices are situated, thus will differ with technology
-- application of guided participation as lens to this domain
-- something about methods using 360 and screen capture?

 ### Link to next chapter